 You can sing low notes stronger and easier when you have thicker vocal folds.

 Classical singers train their voices to shift gradually from thin vocal folds to thicker ones.
 They are doing this because they try to avoid the sudden shifting of the sound.

 You can train your voice to shift gradually from thin vocal folds to thick ones by singing sirens softly on ‘ng‘.
 In this process, you have to begin with a high note and go down to a lower note.
 When you do this, your voice will thicken gradually while the position of your larynx will become neutral!

 As you go along, your voice will become more powerful in the lower regions.

-Many singers focus on resonance at their chest when they sing low notes.
+Many singers focus on resonance at their chests when they sing low notes.

 Also, make sure that you sing the lowest notes with breath support.